 Maintain a constant and known temperature for the battery.

 Record battery voltage and current.
+The sample frequency of 10Hz was chosen as a compromise between sampling speed of the system and the large amount of data which will be generated when the test is run continuously for days.

 Apply adjustable upper and lower voltage limits to the battery during the testing.